 Through the years, I have often racked my brain for gift ideas that are particularly suited to each person.

-- For families Fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Super Scrabble) or one that may be new to you (like possibly Pirateer.)
+- For families Fill a “Game Night” box with new versions of old favorites (like Uno Roboto, Scrabble Deluxe Edition) or one that may be new to you (like possibly Pirateer.)

 - For a preschool child Decorate a big plastic bin and fill it with “dress up” clothes.
 Fun hats and feather boas are always good.
 Use your imagination.